sreehitha177/fault-tolerant-db/README.md

 3. Completion of [consensus and RSM tutorials (Part 1)](https://bitbucket.org/distrsys/consensus-rsm-tutorials/src/master/README.md?mode=edit&at=master).

 You are already familiar with the application environment and background here having completed prerequisite #2 above.
-The goal in this assignment is to make your previous replicated, consistent, non-fault-tolerant datastore fault-tolerant now using one of the three options listed in Goal above.
+The goal in this assignment is to make your previous replicated, consistent, non-fault-tolerant datastore fault-tolerant now using at least two of the three options listed in Goal above.

 ***